Vantiq/vantiq-extension-sources/HikVisionSource/README.md

 * **HikVisionMain** -- The main function for the program.
 Connects to sources as specified in the configuration file.
 * **HikVisionCore** -- Coordinates the connections to Vantiq, responsible for recovery the connection with Vantiq Server
-* **HikVisionHandleConfiguration** -- Sets up the trigger to the file system for detect and processed new HikVision file
+* **HikVisionHandleConfiguration** -- Sets up the source based on Vantiq configuration.
-* **HikVision** -- The class that directly interacts with the file system watch service , detect the file and process it .
+* **HikVision** -- Thie class implememnts the SDK of HikVision Cameras.
+Supporting multiple cameras, allwoing publish commands and manages the camera notifications.
 * **HCNetSDK** -- The implementation of the HikVision jna interface.

 ## Prerequisite